FAQs about attending a yoga class for the first time

 Are the classes for women only?
 No, everybody is welcome to join my yoga classes, and there are usually a mixture of women and men in the class.

 Where will I park?
-There is plenty of free parking at both Crowmoor Church and Radbrook Community Centre.
-There are bike parking racks at Radbrook Hall, but not at Crowmoor Church.
+There is plenty of free parking at Radbrook Community Centre.
+And there are bike parking racks at Radbrook Hall.
 And if you live near enough, walking to class is a great way to warm-up for the class!

 I look forward to welcoming you!
 I hope you feel reassured about coming to one of my yoga classes for the first time.
 Yoga is so beneficial; improving flexibility, suppleness, building core strength, focussing the mind, and it's relaxing too!